MoonLightOri/my-own-modded-DRG-difficulties/Celestial/WIP Celestial Features (a22).md

 - Most caves will have at least one of every Stationary type if possible.
 - Veteran chance has been significantly increased; this means more Guards, Slashers, Brundles, Trijaws, and Oppressors.
 Some of the enemies can also be promoted into new type of enemies, with own's custom veterans chance.
 - Many new enemies have been added in the form of enemies that normally don't spawn in waves and entirely new enemies from CD2, MEV and DEA.
-- Some existing enemies have been modified (E.G: Some enemies having lower freezing temperatures like Breeders, Bombers and Patrol Bot... - Having some favor for Cryo comp.
-Elite enemies have lower burn and freeze temperature,...).
+- Some existing enemies have been modified (E.G: Some enemies having lower freezing temperatures like Breeders, Bombers and Patrol Bot.
+Elite enemies have lower burn and freeze temperature,... - Having some favor for Cryo comp.).
 - Custom waves of certain enemies spawn at set intervals or conditions.
 - Difficulty adjusted across mission types (E.G: PE gets harder, Escort heartstone phase gets easier).
 - During Defense, reduce Progress Bar Penalty by 30%.
 At 1p, further reduce Progress Bar Penalty to 60%, and 100% if the player is Scout (No more draining).
 Also increase Bubble radius by 50% at 1p.
 - Rival Turrets spawn count in Encounters sabotage mission type is reduced by 50%.
-- Disabled player headbounces.
-- Breeder type enemies have lowered Freeze temp.
-- Patrol Bot enemies have lower freeze temp.
-Rival Turrets spawn count in Encounters sabotage mission type is reduced by 50%.
 - Lower player scaling will have some change (both Enemies and Objectives) to make playing easier.
 (E.G: Doretta during Refill and Heartstone phase gains slight increased resistance.
 No Bulk spawns during Defense.
 Dangerous run ending at 1p also gets reduced specific values,...)
 - Added NitraMultiplier for Deep Dive Secondaries with approximate values:
   + 1 Extra resupply (~50N) on Eggs, Dreadnought Cocoon and Black Box.